Today is a long awaited and carefully planned day.

 Ever since I was in college, I have sponsored a child through Compassion.
 I have lost track of these children once they graduated, but they have been boys and girls from Haiti, Dominican Republic, Uganda, and El Salvador to name a few.

-Currently, I am sponsoring a little boy who name is Phuchit “Tono” Borriboonkhongwat.
-He lives in Thailand, and I have supported him financially and written letters for about one year.
+Currently, I am sponsoring a little boy whose name is Phuchit “Tono” Borriboonkhongwat.
+He lives in Thailand, and I have supported him financially and written letters to him for about one year.

-Here is what I knew About Tono from his letters
+Here is what I know About Tono from his letters

 He lives with his mother and father.
 His dad farms in the rice paddy.
 His grandmother also lives with them.
 He has two brothers.

 Tono likes toy cars and to play with his friends.
 He plays sports, especially soccer.
 His favorite team is Man City so black is his favorite color.

 When the weather is cold, Tono wears a sweater to school.
 He likes music, and his favorite subject is Thai language.

 Tono likes crafts, playing chase, and drawing people.

 His favorite food is som tom.
 He doesn’t like papaya salad.
 He goes to hunt for red ants for soup.
 He also shoots birds.

 Tono knows about Jesus’ love for Him and about God’s creation.
 His favorite Bible story is about David.